 The Civil War represents a brutal and by definition deeply divisive chapter in American history.
-The issues and aftermath of the war continue to reverberate in American society today, more than a century and a half later.
 The historiography of the Civil War has evolved over time as Americans struggle to understand its meanings and incorporate its lessons.
+Embedded from the start in labels for this internecine conflict — known as “The War of the Southern Rebellion” in the North and “The War of Northern Aggression” in the South — the issues and aftermath of The War Between the States continue to reverberate more than a century and a half later.
 The iterative process of interpreting and reinterpreting history can obscure the personal stories and direct experiences of historical actors.